 Adjunct Professor of Business

 Professor Johnson runs Nicusa Investment Advisors, an advisory firm focused on helping CEOs and Boards of Directors deal with strategy, capital allocation, shareholder value creation, and corporate governance.
-Johnson applies his 30 years of experience as an investment professional, combined with his more than 20 years as a business school professor, to help senior managers sort through these critical strategic issues.
+Johnson applies his 35 years of experience as an investment professional, combined with his 25 years as a business school professor, to help senior managers sort through these critical strategic issues.